krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 rates—will typically suffice to determine whether a system is convergent or divergent.

-#### Convergence, Coherence, and Little's Law
+#### Convergence, Coherence, and Little’s Law

 One important point to note is that “Little’s Law” is not a single law, but rather a family of related laws that apply at different time scales, in different forms, and with different interpretations.
-The presence invariant is the most general version of this law.
+The presence invariant is the most general version of this law, as it holds at all time scales.

-In this document, we stated it as a relationship between average presence density, signal incidence rate, and average mass contribution per signal over any finite observation window.
-This relationship holds at all time scales, _including_ those sufficiently long windows where the limits $\Delta$, $I$, and
+In this document, we stated it as a relationship between presence density, signal incidence rate, and mass contribution per signal over any finite observation window.
+This relationship holds at all scales, _including_ those sufficiently long windows where the parameters approach their
-$\bar{M}$ exist.
+limits: $\Delta$, $I$, and $\bar{M}$.

 It is natural to ask: what is special, if anything, about those limiting values?

-Without going too deeply into technical arguments here, we note that the limits are indeed special.
-When a system is observed over a non-convergent interval, the quantities in the presence invariant are dominated by _partial_ mass contributions from signals that have not yet completed. [@fig:presence-invariant-continuous] shows an example of this behavior.
+Without going too deeply into technical arguments here, we note that the limits are indeed meaningful.
+When a system is observed over a non-convergent interval, the quantities in the presence invariant are dominated by _partial_ mass contributions from signals. [@fig:presence-invariant-continuous] shows an example of this behavior.

-The system may _appear_ convergent when the window is long enough for _complete_ signals to dominate the averages.
+The system may _appear_ convergent when the window is long enough for _complete_ signals to dominate the presence density.
 For example, if we extended the window in [@fig:presence-invariant-continuous] to include the full duration of each signal, the system would appear convergent over that interval.

-The important point here is that in such situations, the presence invariant is not just a relationship about mass _contributions_, but also implicitly a relationship about the _masses_ of the signals involved.
+The key point here is that in such situations, the presence invariant is not just a relationship among mass _contributions_, but also implicitly a relationship among the _masses_ of the signals involved.
 This distinction has direct operational implications.

-For instance, if the signals in [@fig:presence-invariant-continuous] represent customer service times, then over a convergent interval, mass contributions reflect what the customer actually experiences.
-But over shorter, non-convergent intervals, those same contributions primarily reflect what a system operator observes on a day-to-day basis.
+For instance, if the signals in [@fig:presence-invariant-continuous] represent customer service times, then over a convergent interval, mass contributions equal signal masses and reflect what the customer actually experiences.
+But over shorter, non-convergent intervals, those same contributions primarily reflect partial masses—what a system operator might observe on a day-to-day basis.

-In [@fig:presence-invariant-continuous], for example, if we extend the observation window far enough to include the full duration of all signals shown, the system will appear convergent over that interval.
-When we measure presence density, signal masses, and incidence rates over this longer window, we are implicitly aligning the customer’s perspective of the system with the operator’s perspective.
+In [@fig:presence-invariant-continuous], if we extend the observation window far enough to include the full duration of all signals shown, the system will appear convergent over that interval.
+When we measure presence density, signal masses, and incidence rates over this longer window, we are implicitly aligning the customer’s perspective with the operator’s.

 In this way, convergence brings these two perspectives—the customer’s and the operator’s—into alignment.
+More generally, over a long enough observation window, the presence invariant expresses a state in which presence density in the time domain corresponds to signal masses in the element-boundary domain.

-More generally, it aligns time-based averages with signal-based averages.
-When these quantities agree, we enter a state of epistemic coherence: multiple observers, using different vantage points, arrive at consistent measurements of system behavior.
+When these quantities agree, we enter a state of *epistemic coherence*: multiple observers, using different vantage points, arrive at consistent measurements of system behavior.

-This alignment occurs only when the system is operating at or near equilibrium.
+This coherent state occurs only when the system is operating at or near equilibrium.

-We will return to this important idea in other posts, particularly in the context of flow measurement in systems that operate far from equilibrium.
+We will return to this idea in future posts, particularly in the context of flow measurement in systems that operate far from equilibrium.
 But for now, it is enough to recognize that identifying whether a system is operating in a convergent or divergent mode is fundamental to making meaningful decisions when reasoning about a system of presences.

 #### A Note on Determinism